riccardoperiotto/EIT_UNITN_146004_digitalproduction_project/README.md

 Delivered project for the Digital Production and logistics systems mod.
 2 course of the master degree in Autonomous System (EIT), University of Trento.

 The project aim was to create a digital twin of a production system using the simulation software Automod.
-The project was assigned at the end of the course and the minimal requirements are shared in this same repository as a pdf.
 The whole description of the project is contained in the file named "technical report.pdf" of this same repository.
 The underlying production system is a drive-in and the main points we focused on are: the production process itself, the order and menu management, the menu delivery, the restocking policy for the production station and the overall waiting time reduction.